View MapView Map

 7Lafcadio Hearn Japanese Gardens

-Five minutes from the beach in Tramore is Lafcadio Hearn Japanese Gardens an homage to the life of local writer, Patrick Lafcadio Hearn.
-Each garden contains elements of the style and planting traditions of the countries that played a part in Hearn’s life, including an American Garden, a Greek Garden and a Victorian Garden, representing his childhood summers in Tramore.
+Just five minutes from the beach in Tramore, the Lafcadio Hearn Japanese Gardens, pay tribute to the life and travels of writer Patrick Lafcadio Hearn.
+Each garden reflects a different chapter of his story, with styles and planting inspired by the countries that shaped him – from an American Garden and Greek Garden to a Victorian Garden that recalls his childhood summers spent in Tramore.

-The Japanese Tea Garden is influenced by traditional Japanese strolling gardens.
-Visit any time during opening hours for a self-guided tour or book a guided tour in advance
+Visit any time during opening hours for a self-guided tour or book a guided tour in advance.

 Lafcadio Hearn Japanese Gardens Azumaya in Tramore, Waterford